Welcome to The Treasure Valley AMC Club Of Idaho

 This is a move that ends more than a century of auto production in Kenosha, a place where Ramblers first came off the line in 1902.

-All engine plant manufacturing equipment must go!
+December 6th 2011 all engine plant manufacturing equipment must go!

 Automotive engine manufacturing facility, CNC machinery, toolroom, fabricating, heat treat, quality control, material handling and support equipment.
 Kenosha Engine Plant, Kenosha,Wisconsin, USA!